bradleyeckert/hermes/docs/hermes.md

 In the WCH platform, `printf` is built on the `int _write(int fd, char *buf, int size)` primitive.
 Since `size` could be anything, but is usually not much, `printf` initializes by sending a boilerplate and nonce.
 Each `printf` uses a non-acknowledged send.
 When the number of bytes sent crosses a threshold, the boilerplate and nonce may be re-sent in case the terminal got lost.
 Each `printf` ( or `hermesStreamOut`) is one AEAD message.
 If the message is too big for the receive buffer the message will be lost, so make sure the receive buffer is bigger than `printf` will ever need.

+## Implementation

+Streams are byte-wise processed, with incoming bytes fed into a FSM one at a time and outgoing bytes fed to an output function.
+The basic flow is:

+- Incoming ciphertext --> `int hermesPutc(port_ctx *ctx, uint16_t c);`
+- `void (*hermes_plainFn)(const uint8_t *src, uint8_t *ack);` --> Plaintext to app
+- Plaintext from app --> `int hermesSend(port_ctx *ctx, const uint8_t *m, uint32_t bytes);`
+- `void (*hermes_ciphrFn)(uint8_t c);` --> Outgoing ciphertext

+Underlying functions (those with various dependencies) are late-bound in the port_ctx struct to simplify reuse.
+There is no heap usage.
+Instead, `hermes` implements its own memory allocation.
+It rurns out that each port needs about 1KB for context and buffers.

+There is some fault tolerance, as illustrated by `test.c`.
+Messages are re-sent until they get through.
+The FSM is supposed to be immune to input fuzzing.
+If it gets faked out by bad data, it does not walk off the end of the input buffer.
+There should be a test to prove this, though.

+`void (*hermes_plainFn)(const uint8_t *src, uint8_t *ack);` is the workhorse of `hermes`.
+It accepts a plaintext message in the form of a u16-counted string.
+That means the first two bytes form a little-endian byte count and the rest is that many bytes.

+An ACK packet is returned to the sender to verify it was received.
+The ACK is encrypted and signed, as is NACK.
+A return message can be added to the ACK by placing a u16-counted response in `*ack`.